Gilded triggerfish: Trigger mechanism

-When threatened, a triggerfish can erect its first and longest spine of their first dorsal fin.
-They use their second spine of the same fin to wedge themselves into holes or crevices.
-This is an excellent strategy to discourage predators because the fish virtually lock themselves within the cracks, preventing their predators from dragging them out.
-The fin will return flushed along their dorsal side when the threat has passed.
+When threatened, the glided triggerfish (as other triggerfish species) can erect the first (and longest) spine of their first dorsal fin, and the second spine of the same fin can be used to wedge itself into holes or crevices.
+This is an excellent strategy of discouraging predators, as the fish virtually locks itself within the crevice, preventing the predator from dragging it out.
+The fin will return flushed along the dorsal side when the threat has passed.
 People who catch triggerfish can depress the second spine, which in turn releases the mechanism, and the fin can be folded back down.
-In at least one species of the Balistidae family, this unique “trigger” mechanism is active early in the developmental stages and may provide a layer of protection from predators of larvae and adults.

 Distribution and habitat

-The gilded triggerfish occupies the waters in the Indo-Pacific region, spanning from eastern Africa in the western Indian Ocean to the Hawaiian islands and latitudinally between the Ryukyu Islands and New Caledonia.
-Other localities where specimens have been recorded include the Maldive Islands, Nicobar Islands, and the islands of Micronesia.
-The gilded triggerfish was first identified from the Marshall Islands at Kwajalein Atoll in 1978 as part of a revision of the triggerfish genus Xanthichthys.
-Similar to most triggerfishes, they can be located off of islands, reefs, or venture out to more open waters.
+The gilded triggerfish can be found in the waters of the Indo-Pacific region, spanning from Eastern Africa in the western Indian Ocean to the Hawaiian islands longitudinally, and latitudinally from the Ryukyu Islands to New Caledonia.
+In particular, specimens have been found around the Maldive Islands, the Nicobar Islands, the islands of Micronesia and the Marshall Islands (first in 1978, at Kwajalein Atoll).
+Similar to most other triggerfish, this species can be located off of islands and reefs, but it may also venture out to more open waters.

-While their usual range is between 20 and 50 meters, they have been seen in a much larger span of 8 to 161 meters.
-They are typically found toward the deeper end of their usual range, with it being rarer to find them in depths above 20 meters.
-Despite their preference for deeper depths, scuba divers can frequently observe them at recreational diving depths.
+While the usual depth range is between 20–50 m, the glided triggerfish may be spotted anywhere between 8–161 m.
+This fish is typically found toward the deeper end of the usual range, with it being rarer to find in depths above 20 m.
+Despite its preference for deeper depths, scuba divers can frequently spot this fish at recreational diving depths.